-Peer Support fosters a culture of sobriety through support and connection for the wellbeing of the individual and community.
-With encouragement, listening, and accountability, individuals find purpose, live in their truth, and create change.
+Peer support promotes a culture of sobriety by fostering connection and support for the well-being of the individual and community.
+Through encouragement, active listening, and accountability, individuals discover purpose, embrace their truth, and create change.

 peer support-driven care

-Mile High Behavioral Healthcare is the leading Denver provider that uses an entirely peer-coach-driven, technology-integrated approach to care.
+Mile High Behavioral Healthcare is the leading Denver provider that employs a fully peer-coach-driven, technology-integrated approach to care.

-Peer specialists help program participants use relapse prevention skills outside of a therapeutic setting when in their environment.
-When individuals enter a treatment program, they are greeted by a peer and continue to work closely with a peer until they complete treatment.
-After completion of treatment, they join the Transcend aftercare program.
-Through shared understanding, respect, and mutual empowerment, the peer support team helps individuals stay engaged in the recovery process, reducing the likelihood of relapse.
+Peer specialists help program participants in utilizing relapse prevention skills within their own environments, beyond a therapeutic setting.
+When individuals enter a treatment program, they are welcomed by a peer and continue to collaborate closely with that peer until they finish treatment.
+Upon completing treatment, they become part of the Transcend aftercare program.
+With shared understanding, respect, and mutual empowerment, the peer support team helps individuals remain engaged in the recovery process, reducing the likelihood of relapse relapse.

-Embedded into the care is the use of an eRecovery app.
-ERecovery allows individuals to connect with their Peer Specialists through the confidential app.
-The app enables peers and clinicians to keep in touch with the program participant.
-It alerts them when an individual is in or near hot zones, which may increase the risk of relapse and connect them to your peer.
-The app supports chats between the participant, peers, and the clinician.
-It sends inspirational quotes, reminders to communicate with the peer, and checks in to see if the individual needs support.
-With eRecovery, peer specialists are more effective as the primary mode of communication when face-to-face interaction is not possible.
+Embedded in the care is the use of the eRecovery app. eRecovery enables individuals to connect with their Peer Specialists through a confidential platform.
+The app allows peers and clinicians to stay in touch with the program participant.
+It alerts them when someone is in or near high-risk areas, which may increase the likelihood of relapse, and connects them to their peer.
+The app facilitates chats among the participant, peers, and the clinician.
+It sends inspirational quotes, reminders to reach out to the peer, and checks in to see if the individual needs support.
+With eRecovery, peer specialists are more effective as the primary means of communication when face-to-face interaction is not possible.

 peer support LINE

-Peer specialists help individuals use relapse prevention skills when in their environment, outside of a therapeutic setting.
-Support calls are brief and focused on skill-building.
-The calls are not for venting, as traditional therapy or a social outlet not related to recovery.
+Peer specialists assist individuals in applying relapse prevention skills within their environments, outside of therapeutic settings.
+Support calls are concise and aimed at skill-building.
+These calls are not intended for venting, as in traditional therapy or unrelated social outlets recovery.

 The steps and guidelines for a Peer Support Line call:

-• Before calling, clients refer to the Peer Support worksheet to see if they can work through the issue independently, helping them not to be dependent on the phone line.
-The worksheet encourages acceptance that many of life’s problems don’t have immediate solutions.
+• Before calling, clients refer to the Peer Support worksheet to determine if they can work through the issue independently, which helps them avoid relying solely on the phone line.
+The worksheet promotes the understanding that many of life’s problems don’t have immediate solutions.

-• Individuals should understand the Peer Line is to access support when needed, but it is not a crisis line.
-If emergencies arise, call 911.
+• Individuals must recognize that the Peer Line is designed to provide support when needed, but it is not a crisis line.
+In emergencies, call 911.

-• We model effective self-care, limits, boundaries, and individual differences by not allowing individuals to speak for long periods about issues unrelated to recovery.
+• We demonstrate effective self-care, limits, boundaries, and individual differences by not permitting individuals to discuss issues unrelated to recovery for extended periods.

-• If an individual isn’t comfortable calling the Peer Support Line, they can use text messaging.
-A client can send a text for a quick check-in or touch base with a Peer Support Specialist.
-For more extensive issues, please call the Peer Line.
+• If an individual isn’t comfortable calling the Peer Support Line, they may use text messaging.
+A client can send a text for a quick check-in or to connect with a Peer Support Specialist.
+For more significant concerns, please call the Peer Line.

 Peer recovery coaches help efforts at Mile High Behavioral Healthcare with a variety of responsibilities to support clients—including distributing food to families and participating in fundraising events such as the annual Grocery Cart Race.